gumaerc-testorg/4.401-fall-2018/content/pages/software-and-bibliography.md

 Throughout the course we will be using the following software packages:

 *   **Rhinoceros 5 or 6**.
 Rhinoceros forms the CAD backbone of all environmental analysis tools that we will be using in this class.
 Students should therefore ideally have a working version of Rhino 5 or 6 installed on their laptops or workstations.
-You can install a 90-day {{% resource_link "89630c07-b391-43b5-b163-da38665b3a85" "demo version" %}} of Rhino 6 for free.
+You can install a 90-day [demo version](https://www.rhino3d.com/download/rhino-for-windows/6/evaluation) of Rhino 6 for free.
 *   **DIVA-for-Rhino**.
 We will be using DIVA for assignments on solar radiation and daylighting and energy simulation.
-Students may request free licenses for their laptops from the {{% resource_link "ba8b5d40-2b9e-4447-bd45-840b3cd2147b" "DIVA-for-Rhino website" %}}.
+Students may request free licenses for their laptops from the [DIVA-for-Rhino website](https://www.solemma.com/diva).
 *   **Climate Consultant**.
 Climate Consultant is an easy-to-use, graphic-based computer program for visualizing and interpreting annual climate files.
-The tool can be {{% resource_link "7605813c-1ab1-47f9-b854-5094881c697d" "downloaded" %}} free-of-charge.
+The tool can be [downloaded](http://www.energy-design-tools.aud.ucla.edu) free-of-charge.
 (During class we will also be introducing MIT's new CLIMA+ tool that has comparable functionality to Climate Consultant.)

 Bibliography
 ------------